badbon/github-country-leaderboard/README.md

 That means you are from country of Georgia, as country names are always interpreted as country names.

 Non-major cities and typos are ignored.
-Of course, if you got better suggestions, PR or issue is welcome! :D